rafi7391/Assignment/README.md

 A CSV file that contains the extracted data.

 The file 'sample1.csv' that contains the extracted data.The CSV file will have two columns: 'key' and 'Value'.

+## Assignment-2 Details

+The 'Index.html' file can create the sample flask webpage that allows users to upload a PDF file, and displays the extracted  data on the web page.

+python app.py